LINDA WERTHEIMER, HOST:

 WERTHEIMER: Ofeibea, you've visited this mine.
 What is the situation, as we speak?

 QUIST-ARCTON: Really tense.
 Really tense because the striking miners say that other mineworkers should not go back to the shaft, and that they will stop them going back and any employers.
-So that's what I witnessed Wednesday, when I was there during a march of what started with hundreds striking mineworkers, but ended up with about 3,000.
-And then there was a tense encounter between the striking miners and the managers at one shaft, speaking in the local mining language here, known Fanagalo, and that ended with absolutely no resolution.
+So that's what I witnessed Wednesday, when I was there during a march of what started with hundreds of striking mineworkers, but ended up with about 3,000.
+And then there was a tense encounter between the striking miners and the managers at one shaft, speaking in the local mining language here, known as Fanagalo, and that ended with absolutely no resolution.

-WERTHEIMER: Now, there are those who say the troubles that this platinum mine are symbolic of deeper troubles in South Africa.
+WERTHEIMER: Now, there are those who say the troubles at this platinum mine are symbolic of deeper troubles in South Africa.
 Apartheid has been over almost 20 years.
 What does the dispute tell us about the state of the country?

 QUIST-ARCTON: That although the people who fought against apartheid and white minority rule were fighting for equality and opportunities for all South Africans regardless of their color, that only an elite, a minority, has been getting rich in these past two decades while the masses remain poor and feel that they have no chance of a better life.
 So the miners are very representative of many South Africans who say, we fought for equality, for freedom, but look where we are 20 years down the line.
 Something has got to change.